Corticomics/rodRefReg/Project/docs/VALVE_CALIBRATION_GUIDE.md

 Quality: EXCELLENT

-Save this calibration to database? (yes/no): yes
-✓ Calibration saved to database (ID: 1)
+Save this calibration to database? (yes/no): yes Calibration saved to database (ID: 1)
-✓ Calibration complete and saved!
+Calibration complete and saved.
   Cage 15: 0.075000 mL/pulse
 ```